torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 **why 'memory+swap' rather than swap**

 The global LRU(kswapd) can swap out arbitrary pages.
-Swap-out means to move account from memory to swap...there is no change in usage of memory+swap.
+Swap-out means to move account from memory to swap...there is yes change in usage of memory+swap.
 In other words, when we want to limit the usage of swap without affecting global LRU, memory+swap limit is better than just limiting swap from an OS point of view.